 The Office of Multicultural Affairs (OMA) collaborates with student organizations and other offices to organize multicultural graduation ceremonies that celebrate the accomplishments of students who have engaged in one or many of Columbia's diverse communities.

 Dates and additional event information will be published below as details are confirmed.

 Presented by the Office of Multicultural Affairs, the OMA graduation cords are given to graduating seniors in Columbia College, Columbia Engineering, and the School of General Studies who have demonstrated an outstanding commitment to diversity, social justice, and multiculturalism through the OMA, campus leadership, community involvement, academic endeavors, and/or personal dedication.
-Due to limited space this event is by invitation only.

 Lavender Graduation is a cultural ceremony that celebrates our graduating LGBTQ and allied students.
 First started at the University of Michigan in 1995, the ceremony is now conducted at hundreds of universities nationwide including Princeton, Duke, MIT, and NYU.
 The color lavender, adopted by the gay movement in the 1960's, is the main color of Sayville (Gayville), NY.
 Sayville is near Fire Island where the veterans of Stonewall hung out.
 This history of New York is honored during the ceremony.
-Participants and guests must register.

 This ceremony serves as an intimate gathering for family, friends, and members of the black Columbia community to celebrate the culture and accomplishments of the undergraduate graduating class.
-Participants and guests must register.

 Native Graduation is sponsored by the Office of Multicultural Affairs and Native American Council.
 This ceremony provides an intimate setting for family, friends, alumni, faculty, staff, and students to recognize the accomplishments of the graduates while embracing their new important roles as Columbia alumni.
-Participants and guests must register.